 Resources have been set aside to have Nick Travis continue to act in the role as LoGICA Secretariat Coordinator to support the development and implementation of the LOGICA and InFER frameworks.
-Collaboration with the World Bank in this area is anticipated.

 In coming years, the Alliance aims to serve as the online repository of completed country profiles and aims to build an open access global database on decentralization and localization indicators, which would allow country-level decentralization experts and practitioners to compare their situation to other countries, including neighboring countries in their global region.